 - Level 1 Inputs based on quoted prices for identical assets or liabilities in an active market that the Foundation can access.
 An active market for the asset or liability is a market in which transactions for the asset or liability occur with sufficient frequency and volume to provide pricing information on an ongoing basis.
 A quoted price in an active market usually provides the most reliable evidence of fair value and is generally used without adjustment if available. - Level 2 Inputs that are observable either directly or indirectly but are not Level 1 inputs.
 Level 2 inputs include quoted prices for similar instruments, broker quotes, or observable inputs that directly impact value such as interest rates, prepayment speeds, and credit risk.
 Pricing inputs, including broker quotes, are generally those other than exchange quoted prices in active markets, and fair value is determined through the use of models or other valuation methodologies.
-The Foundation held no Level 2 investments as of December 31, 2022 and 2021. - Level 3 Pricing inputs that are unobservable.
+The Foundation held no Level 2 investments as of December 31, 2023 and 2022. - Level 3 Pricing inputs that are unobservable.
 Level 3 inputs are generally used in situations where there is little, if any, market activity for the investment.
 These inputs into the determination of fair value require significant management judgment or estimation.
-The Foundation held no Level 3 investments as of December 31, 2022 and 2021. - NAV Investments measured using net asset value (NAV) per share (or its equivalent) as the practical expedient have not been classified in the fair value hierarchy.
-These investments are presented to permit reconciliation of the fair value hierarchy table to the total investments at fair value presented in the statements of financial position.
-Due to the inherent uncertainty of these estimates, these values may differ materially from the values that would have been used had a ready market for these investments existed.
-Investments that are included in this category generally include private fund investment structures and limited partnership interest, without quoted prices.
+The Foundation held no Level 3 investments as of December 31, 2023 and 2022.